Organization

 Setup Invitation Email

-For member invitation to work we first need to provider sendInvitationEmail to the better-auth instance.
+For member invitation to work we first need to provide sendInvitationEmail to the better-auth instance.
 This function is responsible for sending the invitation email to the user.

 You'll need to construct and send the invitation link to the user.
 The link should include the invitation ID, which will be used with the acceptInvitation function when the user clicks on it.